ibm-cloud-architecture/refarch-eda/docs/kafka/consumers.md

 # Consumers design and implementation considerations

+This note includes some quick summary of different pratices we discovered and studied over time.
+It may be useful for beginner or seasonned developers who want some refresh after sometime out of kafka.

+Updated 4/7/2020

 ## Important concepts

 Consumers belong to **consumer groups**.
 You specify the group name as part of the connection parameters.